Zaliyo/osticket-one/index.md

 - Create minimum three **featured** categories
 - Then click on FAQs (`/scp/kb.php`)
 - Here you can view the recently created categories with zero  contents.
 Open each category an add minimum 1 faq contents and make sure that Listing Type: is **public**
 - Once saved you are all set.
-Visit your os ticket homepage and verifyy the website.
+Visit your os ticket homepage and verify the website.

 ### Support or Contact